zaidan1/sustainability-tracker/README.md

 - WordPress 5.0 or higher.
 - PHP 7.0 or higher.

+## Tested up to

+- WordPress 6.2

+## Stable tag

+- 1.2.3

 ## Contributing

 We welcome contributions!
 If you have suggestions for new features, improvements, or bug fixes, feel free to submit a pull request or open an issue.

 ## License

-This plugin is licensed under the MIT License.
+This plugin is licensed under the GNU General Public License v2 (or later).
 See the [LICENSE](LICENSE) file for more information.

 ## Support